vlang/v/doc/docs.md

   }
   ```
   Several variables may be specified with as `lock x, y, z { ... }`.
-  They are unlocked in the opposite order as the are locked.
+  They are unlocked in the opposite order.
 - `d` can be passed to coroutines accessed *concurrently*,
   too.<sup>3</sup> No lock is needed in this case, however
   `atomic` variables can only be integers or pointers and access is